Saritasa/ios-development-guides/Topics/Guidelines.md

 Don't use targets to configure environment of an application, use configurations and schemes instead.
 By default any project already contains `Debug` and `Release` configurations.
 Create additional configurations, for example: `Debug.Prod`, `Release.Prod`, `AppStore.Prod`.
 Add additional schemes: `Prod`, `AppStore` and setup correct configurations for `Build`, `Run`, `Test`, `Profile`, `Analyze`, `Archive`.
 Then you can add user-defined settings (Build Settings > Add User-Defined Setting) and use them in info.plist file, for example: `APP_ENV = dev` is user-defined setting you can use it in info.plist as `$(APP_ENV)`.

+1. Add user-defined setting in 'Build Settings'
+2. Use it as SETTING: `$(SETTING)` in Info.plist
+3. Access it later in code: `let appEnv = Bundle.main.object(forInfoDictionaryKey: "APP_ENV") as?
+String`

 Best example -  API base url.

 ### Build number